-Anti-government protests spread across Bulgaria
+Anti-government protests spread across Bulgaria | bne IntelliNews

 “I will not stop protesting against all corrupt politicians even if they are from the party I support as a voter.
 This is my civil right, even more – my obligation,” he said.

+This comes on top of the series of corruption scandals involving members of Borissov’s government — from suspiciously low-priced luxury apartments acquired by high-ranking officials, to illegal waste imports, to leaked gangster-style photographs taken in the prime minister’s bedroom.

+However, Borissov said in a video address from his home on July 11 he will not resign, because the opposition would “break the country”.
+Once again he repeated that his government has done a lot, claiming he has built more highways than anyone else and taking the credit for the fact that the country was just accepted into the Exchange Rate Mechanism.
+Borissov also claimed he was a democrat and would not call on his supporters to use force.
+Borissov accused Radev of provoking tensions and clashes with the police.

-Meanwhile, the leader of the opposition Bulgarian Socialist Party (BSP) Kornelia Ninova said her party will use the protests and file a no-confidence vote against Borissov, which triggered anger among protesters who say the party must not try to use the protests in its favour.
+The leader of the opposition Bulgarian Socialist Party (BSP) Kornelia Ninova also sparked criticism when she said her party will use the protests and file a no-confidence vote against Borissov.
+Protesters responded angrily, saying the party must not try to use the protests for its own benefit.

 After flooding the streets for months, in 2013 Bulgarians forced the then government of the BSP to resign and the early election was won by Borissov in 2014.
 Widespread corruption and never-ending political scandals under Borissov’s last two governments have led to apathy and lack of energy for protests in the past several years.
 Now this is beginning to change.